sinakhani/Hurricane-Modeling-in-WRF/README.md

 - d02 and d01 tails denote nest and main domains (see Khani and Dawson 2023).
 - HHar and HIda denotes Harvey and Ida simulations.
 - 15km5km tail denote the coarse-reoslution simulation.

+### For more information, please contact: sina.khani@austin.utexas.edu, or skhani@princeton.edu, or sina.khany@gmail.com